WaiChungWong/jw-mouse/README.md

 # jw-mouse

-An instance class which hooks into all mouse and touch events.
+A static and stateful instance which hooks into all mouse and touch events.
 It also captures position, direction and speed of movement.
 (Currently it supports single touch only)